Skip to Content

 Visitation

-Suffolk County Visitation Lawyer
+Suffolk County Visitation Attorney

-Fighting for Visitation Rights in Suffolk County
+Fighting for Visitation Rights in Suffolk County, NY

 At the office of Kuhn & Sandler, PLLC, we have over 30 years of combined experience in the area of family law.
-We understand that this is probably one of the most difficult times our clients have to face and we are sensitive to their needs.
+We understand that this is probably one of the most difficult times our clients have to face, and we are sensitive to their needs.

-We are committed to providing ethical and high quality service.
-We work closely with each individual, making sure that all of their concerns are understood and addressed and that our clients goals are aggressively pursued.
-The quality of service we provide is second to none, as evidenced by the people that use us and refer clients to us - including judges, attorneys, CPAs, business owners, doctors, teachers, police, firemen and homemakers.
+We are committed to providing ethical and high-quality service.
+We work closely with each individual, making sure that all of their concerns are understood and addressed, and that our clients' goals are aggressively pursued.
+The quality of service we provide is second to none, as evidenced by the people that use us and refer clients to us - including judges, attorneys, CPAs, business owners, doctors, teachers, police, firemen, and homemakers.

-Visitation Attorney in Suffolk County
+Visitation Attorney in Suffolk County: Your Advocate for Fairness

 During a divorce proceeding, the court will generally work with the parents and their attorneys to establish child custody and visitation rights.
-Under New York Law, a parent generally has the right to spend time with his or her child, even if that parent is not granted physical custody of the child.
-The most important factor is what is in the best interest of the child and this is carefully looked at by the court in making their determination.
+Under New York law, a parent generally has the right to spend time with his or her child, even if that parent is not granted physical custody of the child.
+The most important factor is what is in the best interest of the child, and this is carefully looked at by the court in making their determination.
 There are several factors that the judge will take into consideration.

 A few of these include: